Preposition Dino

 due to

-• Due to is followed by a noun phrase: due to rain / due to a delay.
+• Due to is usually followed by a noun phrase that names the cause: due to rain / due to a delay.

-• If you need a full clause, English often switches to because: because it rained.
+• If you need a full clause, use because: because it rained, not due to it rained.

 Controls